Report a Claim

 Guiding you through the claim process

-Essential tips to follow if your watercraft has been damaged
+Essential steps to follow if your watercraft has been damaged

 - Call the Coast Guard or police, even if it is a minor accident.
 If someone is injured, request medical assistance.
 If fire is involved, request fire department aid.